anomaly/prestans-docs/source/design_notes.rst

 Thoughts on API design
 ======================

 prestans was a result of our careful study into the REST standards, frameworks and appraoches that were popular at the time.
 The following are a few useful lessons we've learnt along the way.
+Also refer to our extensive list of extremely useful :doc:`reference_material` we found on the Web.

 REST resources are *not* persistent models
 ==========================================